 We did not communicate with The Ex-boyfriend, nor his father, and positively not his mother.
 The house sale went ahead.

 Laura did not return to that empty house, too many hopes with far fewer memories.
 She told us this: Valentine’s Day, The Boyfriend’s father placed a card and a bottle of wine in the bedroom for Laura to discover.

-Except for the heartache connected to my daughter, I was glad she was not marrying this boy.
+Except for the heartache shackled to my daughter, I was glad she was not marrying this boy.
 Glad she was not marrying his family.

 Husband and I tidied the renovation work, we brought home paint brushes.